beerose/blog/content/posts/stripe-with-blitz/post.md

 - Initializing Stripe with a secret key.
 You can read about Stripe's keys here: https://stripe.com/docs/keys.
 - Using Blitz resolver to make sure users using this mutation are authorized.
-- Creating new session with `stripe.checkout.sessions.create`, and passing a config object.
+- Creating a new session with `stripe.checkout.sessions.create` and passing a config object.

 ```ts
 // app/dashboard/mutations/createCheckoutSession.ts